mikerochip/unity-websocket/README.md

 # Warnings

 * ⚠️ You may only add outgoing messages in the `Connected` state.
-You will get an `InvalidOperationException` otherwise.
+An error will happen otherwise.
 * ⚠️ Headers aren't supported for WebGL because the JavaScript [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) doesn't support them.
 See [this StackOverflow issue](https://stackoverflow.com/questions/4361173/http-headers-in-websockets-client-api) for more on that.

 # Samples